Analysis and synthesis of feature map for kernel-based quantum classifier

-We now apply our method to the classification problem described above, and see how the new feature map $\bm{a}(\bm{x})$ would benefit us to figure out the distribution of dataset in the feature space, and moreover, enable us to predict a suitable encoding function using the minimum accuracy.
+Here we examine, for the classification problem described above, how the feature map $\bm{a}(\bm{x})$ would benefit us to figure out the distribution of dataset in the feature space and whether the minimum accuracy would actually predict a suitable encoding function.

-First, Figs.~\ref{fig:ef1}-\ref{fig:ef5} show the color map of $a_i(\bm{x})$ as a function of $\bm{x}\in\mathbb{R}^2$ with $i=II, XI, YI, \ldots, ZZ$ for the encoding functions \eqref{eq:ef1}-\eqref{eq:ef5}, respectively.
+First, Figs.~\ref{fig:ef1}-\ref{fig:ef5} show the color map of $a_i(\bm{x})$ listed in Table~\ref{tb:pdc}, as a function of $\bm{x}\in\mathbb{R}^2$ with $i=II, XI, YI, \ldots, ZZ$ for the encoding functions \eqref{eq:ef1}-\eqref{eq:ef5}, respectively.
 Note that each $a_i(\bm{x})$ is not determined from a specific input dataset.
 Nevertheless, very interestingly, some of those 2-dimensional spaces intrinsically possess the shape of distribution of the coming input dataset, which will thus affect on the resulting classification accuracy.
-For example, in all cases of Figs.~\ref{fig:ef1}-\ref{fig:ef5} the ZZ element $a_{ZZ}(\bm{x})$ has a circle shape, meaning that Circle dataset can be classified only by the feature map $a_{ZZ}(\bm{x})$; this observation is consistent with the fact that Circle dataset can be indeed classified with high training/test accuracies as shown in Tables \ref{tb:train} and \ref{tb:test}.
-Similar results can also be clearly found in Fig.~\ref{fig:ef1} (the case of encoding function \eqref{eq:ef1}) and in Fig.~\ref{fig:ef3} (the case of \eqref{eq:ef3}); the shape of $a_{YX}(\bm{x})$ in Fig.~\ref{fig:ef1} has a similar distribution to Xor dataset, and actually \eqref{eq:ef1} achieves the high training accuracy 0.96 for Xor dataset; the shape of $a_{ZX}(\bm{x})$ in Fig.~\ref{fig:ef3} has a similar distribution to Exp dataset, and actually \eqref{eq:ef3} achieves the high training accuracy 0.98 for Exp dataset.
+For example, in all cases of Figs.~\ref{fig:ef1}-\ref{fig:ef5} the ZZ element $a_{ZZ}(\bm{x})$ has a circle shape, meaning that Circle dataset can be classified only by $a_{ZZ}(\bm{x})$; this observation is consistent with the fact that Circle dataset can be indeed classified with high training/test accuracies as shown in Tables \ref{tb:train} and \ref{tb:test}.
+Similar results can also be clearly found in Fig.~\ref{fig:ef1} (the case of encoding function \eqref{eq:ef1}) and in Fig.~\ref{fig:ef4} (the case of \eqref{eq:ef4}); the shape of $a_{YX}(\bm{x})$ in Fig.~\ref{fig:ef1} has a similar distribution to Xor dataset, and actually \eqref{eq:ef1} achieves the best training accuracy 1.00 for Xor dataset; the shape of $a_{YI}(\bm{x})$ in Fig.~\ref{fig:ef4} has a similar distribution to Exp dataset, and actually \eqref{eq:ef4} achieves the high training accuracy 0.98 for Exp dataset.